 In the southeast Bering Sea, there is an oceanographic buoy deployed by the Pacific Marine Environmental Lab.
 Attached to it is an acoustic recorder for detecting right whale calls.
 This buoy's name is Peggy.

 meet a scientist

-Most years, she spends part of her time analyzing research and writing papers, and the other part out in the North Pacific or Bering Sea looking for right whales.
+Most years, Jessica spends part of her time analyzing research and writing papers, and the other part out in the North Pacific or Bering Sea looking for right whales.
 She uses underwater recording devices to listen for the whales.
 By listening for them, she is able to get an idea of their range and movements without having to see them from the surface.

 Right Whale Research

 Below is a list of scientific papers published about North Pacific right whales.
 You can also check out a website put together by Jim Scarff with recent sightings, records, and a suggested reading list.

 Marques, TA., et al. 2011.
 Estimating North Pacific right whale Eubalaena japonica density using passive acoustic cue counting.
 Endangered Species Research; 13: 163-172. doi: 10.3354/esr00325.